 If you want the best possible cure, you need to store cannabis in an environment with stable RH within the ideal range.
 The ambient humidity isn’t much of a concern.
 Boveda cannabis humidity packs respond to conditions inside the container, absorbing or releasing moisture to maintain the ideal 62% inside.

 From there, your major concerns are temperature and light.
 Boveda adjusts the humidity based on temperature changes, but cannabis should always be kept away from high temperatures to avoid decarboxylation or activating the precious cannabinoids.
-And as widely recommended throughout the cannabis industry, always store you cannabis in a cool dark place.
+And as widely recommended throughout the cannabis industry, always store your cannabis in a cool dark place.
+The best humidity to store cannabis is ideally between 55% and 65%, but as long as there is a Boveda inside the container, the outside environment will play a secondary role.

-While Boveda is effective at removing excess moisture, growers should still dry cannabis using their traditional methods.
+While Boveda is effective at removing excess cannabis moisture, growers should still dry buds using their traditional methods.
 When the branches feel close to their target moisture content, put the buds in containers with Boveda to help adjust the RH to the proper range for cannabis.
+If overdrying occurs, and you’re wondering how to put some moisture back in your cannabis, the two-way capabilities of Boveda can restore the bud back to its ideal state.